PainterQubits/Unitful.jl/docs/src/conversion.md

 ### FixedUnits

 Sometimes, there may be times where it is required to disable automatic conversion between quantities with different units.
-For this purpose there are `Unitful.FixedUnits{N,D}`.
+For this purpose there are `Unitful.FixedUnits{N,D,A}`.
 Trying to add or compare two quantities with `FixedUnits` will throw an error, provided the units are not the same.
 Note that you can still add/compare a quantity with `FixedUnits` to a quantity with another kind of units; in that case, the result units (if applicable) are